Opinion: Merkel's Harvard speech is noteworthy for what she didn't say | DW | 31.05.2019

 Read more: Trump's ambassador Grenell muddled on Merkel comments

-These straight forward rejections of Trumpism were some of the strongest passages in her speech as were the instances in which she opened up a small window into her personal life.
+These straight forward rejections of Trumpism were some of the strongest passages in her speech, along with the instances where she opened up a small window into her personal life.

 Merkel's personal passages and her appeals to reject Trumpism were important and affirmative in nature.
 They clearly expressed a shared sentiment with her audience.
 But even more interesting was what the chancellor did not say.